youtype/boto3_stubs_docs/mypy_boto3_fms/client.md

 ### get_notification_channel

-Information about the Amazon Simple Notification Service (SNS) topic that is used to record AWS Firewall Manager SNS logs.
+Information about the Amazon Simple Notification Service (SNS) topic that is used to record Firewall Manager SNS logs.

 Type annotations for `boto3.client("fms").get_notification_channel` method.